 But those images will appear with low resolution, and you will find an exclamation mark at the top right corner, which means it is confused about the picture.

-In the latest versions, Adobe comes with an innovative idea so that you can use these images following a useful method, which is: Smart Previews.
+In the latest versions, Adobe has an innovative idea so that you can use these images following a helpful method: Smart Previews.

-In a nutshell, a smart preview is an option where you will have a photo preview that performs as an image in itself.
+A smart preview is an option where a photo preview performs as an image in itself.

-You can adjust the photo, export it, reorganize it if necessary, and many other things that you are not doing with a standard preview option.
+You can adjust the photo, reorganize it if necessary, and do many other things without a standard preview option.

 Smart previews will not do any damage to your original image.
-They appear with lower resolution and are stored in the Lightroom catalog.
+They appear with lower resolution and are stored in the Lightroom.

-The advantage of using smart preview is, you can edit a smart preview image precisely like a regular image.
-Once you connect the external hard drive, all these edits will be backed up to the actual photos as if nothing had adjusted.
+The advantage of using smart preview is that you can upgrade a smart preview image precisely like a regular one.
+Furthermore, once you connect the external hard drive, all these edits will be backed up to the photos as if nothing had been adjusted.

 Photo Editing in Lightroom – How to

-The thumb rule of photo editing is; your images need to look natural after you do any post-processing work.
-If anyone recognizes your images as a fake photo, they will not show positive reactions.
+Photo Editing in Lightroom is one of the crucial features.
+The thumb rule of Lightroom photo editing is; your images need to look natural after post-processing work.
+Anyone who recognizes your images as fake will not react positively.

-At this point, Lightroom editing will give you the right solution.
-The editing features will not give you any fake or faux photos.
+At this point, Lightroom will give you the right solution.
+The processing features will not give you any fake or faux photos.

 Let’s have a look at a few Photo editing features of Lightroom.